RUSOCIAL-SU/DiscordAIO/README.md

 A powerful desktop application for managing Discord messaging operations at scale.

 ## For B2B Only
-- We will not sell you if you're not doing OFM, Business Promotions (No Account Shops / No Cheats / No Malware/ No Other Bots / No B4U)
+- We will not sell you if you're not doing OFM, Business Promotions (No Account Shops / No Cheats / No Malware / No Other Bots / No B4U)

 ## Features